openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 _Prerequisites_

 * A device owner has created an LVM volume group and a thin-pool on this volume group.
 * The `/etc/microshift/lvmd.yaml` config includes a `deviceClass` to represent the thin-pool.
-The lvmd.yaml may be a mix of thin and thick `deviceClasses`.
+The lvmd.yaml may contain a mix of thin and thick `deviceClasses`.

 ```
 device-classes: